Lunya/chrome_plugin/README.md

     npm install
     npm run build

-You can pick up a configuration (debug or prod) with:
+You can also create a debug configuration with:
-    npm run build -- --env.config=debug-win.json
+    npm run debug

 The plugin will be built in the 'crx' directory